joshking1/python-configurations/README.md

 This script automates the process of upgrading the system, removing old packages, and cleaning the cache, providing a convenient way to maintain the system's cleanliness and security.

+# patch-management.py

+The provided script is a patch management script that uses the subprocess module to perform system upgrades, auto-removal of old plugins, and cache cleaning.

+In this script, the subprocess module is used to run system commands in a more secure and flexible way.

+The upgrade_system() function updates the package list by running apt update and upgrades the system by running apt upgrade -y.

+The auto_remove() function removes unnecessary packages using apt autoremove -y.

+The auto_clean() function cleans the package cache using apt autoclean -y.

+After running the code blocks, a message is printed on the screen to indicate that the system has been upgraded.

+This script provides a more robust and recommended approach to patch management by utilizing the subprocess module for command execution.